 Find a Book

 The Taylor Library contains over 43,000 printed books.
-To find a book, you'll need to use one of the University's online catalogues (instructions below).
-Please come and ask one of the librarians for help if you have difficulty finding a book.
+To find a book, therefore, you will need to use one of the University's online catalogues; alternatively, please ask one of the librarians for help or email taylor-library@corpus.cam.ac.uk.

 Search the catalogues

-All books in the Taylor Library can be found on the online University catalogue, iDiscover, which can also be accessed via the Cambridge Libraries page from any computer.
-Items can be searched by entering keywords (e.g. the author’s surname plus significant words from the title), or entering information such as the ISBN or publisher.
+All books in the Taylor Library can be found on the University catalogue, iDiscover, which can also be accessed via the Cambridge Libraries page.
+Items can be searched by entering keywords from the title, the author's surname, or entering information such as the ISBN or publisher.
+With an interest in finding 'Molecular Biology of the Cell' by Bruce Alberts, et al, you might therefore enter the terms 'alberts' and 'cell' to begin.

 Restricting your search